California wildfires roar out of control, whipped by Santa Ana winds

 A spokesman for the American Red Cross said they expected a shelter in Ventura County to be at capacity Tuesday night.

-Fred Mariscal says Red Cross officials expected about 400 people at the shelter Tuesday night.
+Fred Mariscal said Red Cross officials expected about 400 people at the shelter.

-He said the shelter was serving meals, providing a mobile shower truck and had doctors and nurses on hand to provide medication for residents who were displaced by the wildfire.
+He said the shelter was serving meals, providing a mobile shower truck and has doctors and nurses on hand to provide medication for residents who were displaced by the wildfire.

 While the blazes brought echoes of the firestorm in Northern California that killed 44 people two months ago, no deaths and only a handful of injuries had been reported.